N1teshift/yaga2025sculptures/docs/quickstart.md

 This is a one-time setup.
 The Ansible playbook will now use your pre-configured file during installation.

-## Step 9: Audio‑HAT Preparation (required for IQaudIO CODEC / Codec Zero)
+## Step 9: Audio-HAT Preparation (required for IQaudIO CODEC / Codec Zero)
 On each Pi:

 1. `sudo alsactl --file Codec_Zero_OnboardMIC_record_and_SPK_playback.state restore IQaudIOCODEC`